 Rent prices are constantly in flux, but you can use a few factors to help determine what a reasonable price for a restaurant is.
 To start, look at the cost of living and average pay for an area.
 If the cost of living is high and wages are low, restaurant prices will need to be increased to make up for the discrepancy.
 Additionally, take a look at how the industry is doing.

 Rents can be challenging to understand, but they are essential for any business, including restaurants.

 If you are starting a restaurant, understanding rent can be difficult.
 You need to know how determined a reasonable rent is for your location and what it may cost you long-term.
 Rent is an essential investment for any business owner because it can have a big impact on the success of their business.

 In a recent survey by Restaurant and Catering Australia conducted on their members, the average rental was around 8-12 % of turnover.
 This compares with a figure of 6.5% from the survey conducted on restaurants and coffee shops around 3 – 4 years ago.

-In summary, in many restaurants and coffee shops that I have seen over the last 6 to 7 years, I have found that this percentage varies dramatically.
+In summary, I have found that this percentage varies dramatically in many restaurants and coffee shops that I have seen over the last 6 to 7 years.
 From as low as 5% to a high of around 20% of turnover.

-Additionally, the actual rent is determined by the market value for retail in that particular area.
+Additionally, the actual rent is determined by retail market value in that area.
 Whether it be a restaurant, cafe, hairdresser, shoe shop or gift shop.
-The landlords objective is to ensure that they achieve the highest possible rent for the particular retail area.
+The landlords objective is to achieve the highest possible rent for the particular retail area.

 How to determine a reasonable restaurant rent?